 Elizabeth Shea (13:13)

-So you had a really good experience in your first one. a really, smooth system, it sounds like.
-And then you went to the second acquisition by a strategic buyer.
+So, you had a really good experience in your first one and then you went to the second acquisition by a strategic buyer.
 And were the terms dramatically different from the first one?
-I mean, how did you make the decision to actually go with a company that, that selected you?
+I mean, how did you make the decision to actually go with the company that selected you?

 Sean Griffey (13:40)